 $XDSDocumentEntryAuthorPerson: this parameter matches against the XDSDocumentEntry.author metadata elements in a given registry submission.
 All properties of this parameter specified in ITI TF-2a: 3.18.4.1.2.3.7.1 are applicable in this transaction.

+With the exception of $XDSDocumentEntryPatientId, all parameters may be multi-valued.

 The AdHocQuery/@id attribute SHALL store an identifier specific for the type of filter used in creating the subscription.
 The UUID that identifies subscriptions for DocumentEntry’s metadata is:

 “urn:uuid:aa2332d0-f8fe-11e0-be50-0800200c9a66”.